 Creating an equity administration platform that is transparent, tax-efficient and easy to access needs to be thought about – a lot!
 The care you place at the early stage of the planning could make the difference between a decision to stay or go.

 According to a recent survey from CareerBuilder in January 2014, one in five workers in the US has said they plan to change jobs this year or next.
 65% of the group who expressed dissatisfaction also noted they don’t feel valued by their employer.

 With this in mind let’s take a quick look at how an employer can increase the sense of how valuable their employees feel.
 A host of surveys have shown that one of the most important aspects to showing you value an employee is to offer them a stake in the business.
 However by providing equity to your employees there comes a new set of responsibilities and the way you set out the equity plan from the start might actually increase their level of dissatisfaction, not improve it.

 Transparency is essential

-First of all ask yourself about how transparent is your plan?
+First of all, ask yourself how transparent is your plan?
 Have you, or do you have plans to set up an equity portal for the employees to access their incentives?
 According to Mark Griffin, Share Plan Manager for Global Shares,

 It seems that reaching people by post or even via internal memos is no longer a trustworthy communications method.
 So the first reason for dissatisfaction can be easily fixed by setting up an online portal which each employee can access, preferably on the home page of the company intranet.